Rayraegah/mason/README.md

 A visual css grid layout editor and code generator.

+If you want a better one try [https://cssgrid-generator.netlify.com/](https://cssgrid-generator.netlify.com/)

 ## Development

 If you have parceljs installed as a global npm module